 Though we strongly encourage all River Campers to complete basic swim lessons prior to participating in River Camp, swimming proficiency is not required.
 During swim-time or water activities, your camper will be supervised by lifeguards (30:1 ratio), counselors (10:1 ratio, including their counselor), and Junior Leaders (10:1 ratio).
 Life vests are available for all campers.
 Some optional activities, such as canoeing or ‘floating the river’ require all participants to wear a life vest.
 The general swim area does not require a life vest, but many of our campers wear life vests at all times when they are in the water and you may request that your camper wear a life vest whenever in the water.
 Water activities are completely optional, and children may remain on dry land if they desire.
 If you have special requests regarding swim time for your camper, please discuss them with their camp counselor at Monday morning check-in or note them on the emergency information form.

 Please have your child wear the following to camp each day:

 - Swimsuit (worn under clothing; no changing room available)

 - Shoes that can get wet (NO FLIP FLOPS)

 Please have your child bring the following to camp each day:

-- Lunch (no refrigeration is available)
+- Lunch and snack (no refrigeration is available)